 Overall the decision will never be black and white, and it can be tough to turn down a friend or family member.
 Consider speaking with a mortgage broker or financial advisor who can help you to decide if your co-sign is a good idea or not.

 It is also worth looking at ways to protect yourself as a co-signer if you do sign.
-This may include taking only a small stake in the property to avoid tax implications, as well as getting life insurance for you and your co-signer to protect you in the event of an unexpected death.
+This may include taking only a small stake in the property , as well as getting life insurance for you and your co-signer to protect you in the event of an unexpected death.
 You should also request copies of all paperwork and documentation, and carefully read them to understand your rights and responsibilities.
 For the most protection, consider speaking to a real estate lawyer.

 Alternative to getting a co-signer